 10 Easy Home Workouts You Can Do in Your Living RoomArticle posted in: Fitness

-With gyms across the country closed due to the Coronavirus (COVID-19), you might be feeling stumped on the best way to keep up your fitness routine.
+If you don’t have a gym membership or much time in your day, you might be feeling stumped on the best way to keep up your fitness routine.
 To inspire you, we’ve compiled this list of simple home workouts you can do right in your living room—no special equipment or training needed.
 Each takes about 10 minutes.
 To get in your 30 minutes of daily activity, you can do three of them in a row or spread them out over the day and get the same benefits.

 Here are 10 easy workouts you can do at home in your living room: